cns-iu/hra-cell-type-populations-supporting-information/docs/readme.md

     allowfullscreen>
 </iframe>

-# Usage Examples

-A notebook to run the HRA Workflows Runner on Windows with Windows Subsystem for Linux (WSL) is provided at [https://github.com/cns-iu/hra-pop-notebooks/blob/main/annotations/hra-workflows-runner-local-run.ipynb](https://github.com/cns-iu/hra-pop-notebooks/blob/main/annotations/hra-workflows-runner-local-run.ipynb).

-# HRApop Universe Extraction Sites
+# HRApop Universe extraction sites
 Assigning a spatial location via the Registration User Interface (RUI, [https://apps.humanatlas.io/rui](https://apps.humanatlas.io/rui/)) is an essential requirement for a dataset to be included in HRApop.
 Below is an instance of the Exploration User Interface (EUI, see federated version with all registered tissue blocks [here](https://apps.humanatlas.io/eui/)) that only shows extraction sites for datasets in the HRApop Universe.

 <a target="_blank" href="https://cns-iu.github.io/hra-cell-type-populations-supporting-information/eui.html"><img alt="load_button" width="84px" src="images/button_load.png" /></a>